High Risk

 Morally questionable products

-Square considers products that encourage hate, violence, or racial intolerance and those that are discriminatory to be morally questionable.
-Businesses selling or promoting morally questionable products and services may not use Square.
+Square considers products that encourage hate, discrimination-based violence, or racial intolerance to be morally questionable.
+Businesses selling or promoting morally questionable products and services cannot utilize Square or its services.

 Sales that require licensing

 Square won’t work with businesses providing services that require licensing, as it considers these merchants at a higher risk for customer complaints.
-If your account is under review or has been deactivated, Square may contend your company is engaged in sales that require licensing, such as sales of lottery tickets, betting, casino gaming chips, fantasy football, or wagers at races and off-track bets.
+Suppose your account gets placed under review or, worse, deactivated.
+In that case, Square may contend that your company is engaged in sales that require licensing, such as sales of lottery tickets, betting, casino gaming chips, or fantasy football.

 If you have non-profit status

-Square won’t work with non-profit organizations.
-That means, if your company has non-profit status, Square will review your status and possibly deactivate your account.
+Square chooses not to work with non-profit organizations.
+If your company enjoys non-profit status, Square will review your status and possibly deactivate your account.

 How to Reactivate My Square Account